Codes and Keys: Recording and production

-Walla's production was influenced by Dazzle Ships by Orchestral Manoeuvres in the Dark (OMD), This Is Happening by LCD Soundsystem, New Order and the David Bowie album, Low, with Walla noting, "They really lean on a particularly technological bent.
+Walla's production was influenced by Dazzle Ships by OMD, This Is Happening by LCD Soundsystem, New Order, and the David Bowie album, Low, with Walla noting, "They really lean on a particularly technological bent.
 I wanted to do that.
 I wanted less photograph, more impressionism."
 Walla elaborated, "[Codes and Keys] was an exercise in using an entirely different tool set. [...] the whole record ended up being this big experiment, which was really exciting. [...]
 We were really happy with Narrow Stairs, but we could make a record like that in our sleep.
 It's just so second-nature and so simple.
 I still think there's a lot more to explore [in] the way we made this record.
 And I think we'll probably continue on a similar trajectory and see where we end up on the next album."

 The album was mixed by Alan Moulder, with Walla noting: "I've mixed [all of the band's previous albums] except for this one.
 I'd been toying with it for a couple of records now. [...]
 It was really just a matter of trying to find the right person for this, to mix a Death Cab record, and Alan was my first choice.
 I was thrilled that he was able to do it.
 I'd been a huge fan of his for years and years so it was super exciting to get to work with him.
 He's kind of one of my heroes, he's made a bunch of my favorite records, so it was awesome."